• Skip to main content

 return $cache_data;

-Whenever the above function is called, it will return data from its cache for up to 2 minutes, and then the cache will expire.
-Then it will execute all logic you entered to generate new objects.
-This can be placed anywhere inside controller functions, model functions or libraries, depending on your requirements.
-Check Codeigniter documentation on caching library for more in-depth knowledge.
+Whenever the above function is called, it will return data from its cache for up to 2 minutes, and the cache will expire.
+Then, it will execute all the logic you entered to generate new objects.
+Depending on your requirements, this can be placed anywhere inside controller functions, model functions or libraries.
+Check Codeigniter documentation on the caching library for more in-depth knowledge.

 CodeIgniter Caching For Database Results:

 Yeah, Codeigniter does provide a very nice way to cache the database query results as well!
 It’s very helpful to balance the load on your database by caching the ‘most frequently used’/’less frequently updated’ database contents.
-If you are using some kind of third-party database abstraction layer such as doctrine ORM with CodeIgniter, then you won’t need to worry about this level of caching as it’s already provided by them.
-But, if you are not, and are using CodeIgniter active record or so, then you can use this caching technique to boost the performance of your application.
+If you are using some third-party database abstraction layer such as doctrine ORM with CodeIgniter, then you won’t need to worry about this level of caching as they have already provided it.
+But, if you are not and are using CodeIgniter active record or so, then you can use this caching technique to boost the performance of your application.

 $this->db->cache_on();